If you could grow your business with less stress and pressure… what would be easy?

 Step 1: Identify Who Refers You (or should be referring you)

 Knowing who refers you is the most important step in generating referrals.
-The easiest place to start is by looking at where your current or past clients came from…how did they find out about you.
+The easiest place to start is by looking at where your clients – current or past – came from.
+Meaning, how did they find out about you?
 There are two ways to do this.

 An additional step you can take that will make this data much richer is to also pull from the CRM or list out the prospects you received via referral – even if that prospect didn’t become a client.